Hyundai Elantra: Engines

+Safety

 Fourth generation (HD; 2006)

 A redesigned sedan (designated HD) debuted at the 2006 New York International Auto Show for the 2007 model year.
-As before, the HD sold under the Hyundai Avante name in its South Korean home market.
-It used a resurrected appearance from the 1960s and 1970s called "coke bottle styling".
+As before, the HD was sold under the Hyundai Avante name in its South Korean home market.
+It had a more rounded, jelly bean-like design used in the US in the 1990s.

-The engine lineup included 1.6- Gamma and 2.0 L Beta II gasoline inline-four engines, and a 1.6 L turbodiesel inline-four.
+The engine lineup included 1.6- Gamma and 2.0 L Beta II petrol inline-four engines, and a 1.6 L turbodiesel inline-four.
 All engines featured improved fuel economy.
 A five-speed manual transmission was standard with an optional four-speed automatic.

 According to the Insurance Institute for Highway Safety (IIHS) the Elantra received a Good overall score in the frontal crash test and a Marginal overall score in the side impact test, but all Hyundai Elantras manufactured after November 2009 earned a Good overall score in the side impact test.
 Standard side airbags included front and rear head curtain airbags and front seat-mounted torso airbags.

-Asia
+China

 Beijing Hyundai launched a redesigned Elantra called the "Elantra Yue Dong" for the Chinese market with an updated exterior and a separate facelifted 2011 Elantra model.
 The model was later updated in 2017 and is currently known as the Hyundai Celesta.